Flotomate/product_docs/source/installation-guide/prerequisite-guide/port-requirement-for-flotomate.rst

 ******************************
-Port Requirement for Flotomate
+Port Requirement for Motadata
 ******************************

 Port serves as an interface between one computer and other computers.
 When setting up our product, opening the right ports is vital for the proper functioning of our ITSM solution.
-Following are ports for all the services in Flotomate ITSM.
+Following are ports for all the services in Motadata ITSM.

 - Main Server
     1. Http/Https     80/443